intlayer-org/intlayer-vs-code-extension/README.md

 - **JSON (`.json`)** – `extension.createDictionaryFile.json`

 These commands automatically generate properly structured dictionary files, making it easier to manage localized content.

-## 🛠️ Configuration

-By default, the extension follows the standard Intlayer project structure.
-If your content files are stored in a different location, you can configure it via VS Code settings:

-1. Open **Settings (`Cmd + ,` on macOS / `Ctrl + ,` on Windows/Linux)`**
-2. Search for `Intlayer`
-3. Set your **custom content file path pattern** if needed.

 ## 🔄 Development & Contribution